molleindustria/mudlike/README.md

 A multiplayer text environment used in [LIKELIKE](http://likelike.org)'s online exhibition *The end of the WORD as we know it*.

-A running (hopefully) instance of this repository can be found at (https://likeliketext.glitch.me/)
+A running (hopefully) instance of this repository can be found at [https://likeliketext.glitch.me/](https://likeliketext.glitch.me/)

 MUDLIKE is a mashup of a [Twine](https://twinery.org/) game and a multi room chat.
-Unlike the classic [Multi User Dungeons](https://en.wikipedia.org/wiki/MUD) MUDLIKE doesn't use a parser.
+Unlike the classic [Multi User Dungeons](https://en.wikipedia.org/wiki/MUD), MUDLIKE doesn't use a parser.
 Actions and movements are activated through hyperlinks.
 MUDLIKE is not a beginner friendly tool like Twine.
 In order to use this codebase you need to know javascript and node.js.

 ## Technology
 MUDLIKE uses node.js, express, and socket.io on the server side and plain html on the client side.
-It is built to be deployed on [Glitch](https://glitch.com/) but it can be adapted to other node.js enabled server.
+It is built to be deployed on [Glitch](https://glitch.com/) but it can be adapted to other node.js enabled platforms.

 ## Structure